DataFire/Integrations/integrations/generated/azure_apimanagement_apimsubscriptions/README.md

 *Output schema unknown*

 ### Subscription_Update
-Updates the details of a subscription specificied by its identifier.
+Updates the details of a subscription specified by its identifier.

 ```js